Apply at Providence Health Care Today!

 At Providence Health Care, we put great value in our team.
 We constantly encourage our employees to future their training and education so that they have tools to thrive in their position.
 A few resources that we have implemented and made available to staff are our VIP Program, CDP, Music to Memory and IN2L.

-Employees that meet criteria at their annual evaluation will receive a merit increase in addition to a $2.00 per hour raise.
+Employees that meet criteria for the VIP Program at their annual evaluation will receive a merit increase in addition to a $2.00 per hour raise.
 Employees continuing to meet these criteria in subsequent years can double their merit increase.
-This is a great opportunity for employees of all levels to show leadership on an exceptional team.
+The program is a great opportunity for employees of all levels to show leadership on an exceptional team.
 This program also allows PHC to thank employees for thier hard work and dedication.

 When working with the elderly, a Certified Dementia Practioner Certification can be an imencly benefiical tool for employees to have.
-A CDP certification is intended to inspire confidence and dedication in an individual’s professional knowledge through quality of life and quality of care provided to a dementia patient.
+A CDP certification is intended to inspire confidence and dedication in an individual’s professional knowledge.
+The certifciation also benefits quality of life and quality of care provided to a dementia patient.

 Music to Memory

 As the only Music to Memory certified skilled nursing facility in the southern half of Indiana, we take pride in training our team with this program.
 The program allows employees to provide personalized care to patients as well as family caregivers by helping create customized playlists through digital media.
 Music to Memory helps enable those struggling with Alzheimer’s, dementia and other cognitive and physical challenges.
 It helps patients to reconnect with the world through music-triggered memories.

 The iN2L (It’s Never Too Late) is a computer system adapted for elder use.
 Touch screen, large font, easy to see large keyboard, and adjustable height make it a perfect fit for everyone!
 We provide training for our employess on iN2L so that we are able to learn about each resident and provide individualized care.